mcneel/computeclient_py/docs/Mesh.rst

    :return: Volume of the mesh.
    :rtype: float
+.. py:function:: IsPointInside(thisMesh, point, tolerance, strictlyIn, multiple=False)

+   Determines if a point is inside a solid mesh.

+   :param rhino3dm.Point3d point: 3d point to test.
+   :param float tolerance: (>=0) 3d distance tolerance used for ray-mesh intersection \
+      and determining strict inclusion.
+   :param bool strictlyIn: If strictlyIn is true, then point must be inside mesh by at least \
+      tolerance in order for this function to return true. \
+      If strictlyIn is false, then this function will return True if \
+      point is inside or the distance from point to a mesh face is <= tolerance.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: True if point is inside the solid mesh, False if not.
+   :rtype: bool
 .. py:function:: Smooth(thisMesh, smoothFactor, bXSmooth, bYSmooth, bZSmooth, bFixBoundaries, coordinateSystem, multiple=False)

    Smooths a mesh by averaging the positions of mesh vertices in a specified region.